ably/spaces/docs/class-definitions.md

 #### subscribe()

 Listen to events for locations.
-See [EventEmitter](/docs/usage.md#event-emitters) for overloading usage.
+See [EventEmitter](/docs/usage.md#event-emitters) for overloaded usage.

 Available events: